-Classic Falafel made with dried chickpeas and tahini, this traditional falafel is exactly what you’s have at your favorite Middle Eastern restaurant.
+Classic Falafel recipe made with dried chickpeas and tahini, this traditional falafel is exactly what you’d have at your favorite Middle Eastern restaurant.
 No canned chickpeas, so no mushy texture!

 Easy Falafel Recipe

-Classic Falafel is not a quick recipe to make, but it couldn’t be much simpler.
+A classic Falafel recipe is not a quick recipe to make, but it couldn’t be much simpler.
 The length of time is 99% the soaking of the beans.
-Working with dried garbanzo beans is the magic ingredient in making a falafel that tastes like the ones from your favorite restaurant.
+Working with dried garbanzo beans is the magic ingredient to a great falafel recipe.
+It will make falafel that tastes like the ones from your favorite restaurant.

-Falafel are made of chickpeas, tahini, parsley, onion, flour and spices.
+Falafel is made of chickpeas, tahini, parsley, onion, flour, and spices.
 Once formed into balls (I used a meatballer for volume of falafel balls in a hurry) they are fried until they are crisp on the outside while being fluffy on the inside.